Featured picture of post "Immersive Virtual Experience Tells Villagers’ Stories of 1665 Plague"

 Immersive Virtual Experience Tells Villagers’ Stories of 1665 Plague

-A team at the University of Salford have created an immersive virtual experience of Eyam, a village in Derbyshire which experienced a plague outbreak in 1665.
+A team at the University of Salford have created an immersive virtual experience of Eyam, a village in the Peak District National Park which experienced a plague outbreak in 1665.

 The Virtual Eyam project was led by Dr Leah Greene, Dr Anna Cooper-Ryan and Denis Chambers with support from colleagues in the Public Health subject area and the Learning & Teaching Enhancement Centre (LTEC) at the University of Salford.